sguo1129/https-github.com-USGS-EROS-espa-surface-reflectance/not-validated-prototype-l8_sr/README.md

 ### Product Guide

 ## Release Notes
-  1. Modified the updatelads.py script to use the new location of the LAADS data on the ladssci.nascom.nasa.gov wesite.
-Previously the data were stored in the allData/22 and allData/24 directories, however they have been moved to the allData/6 directory.
+  1. Modified the updatelads.py script to use Python requests service to get the LAADS username/password for ESPA instead of the XMLRPC, which no longer exists.
+External users will still need to use --username and --password to run the update scripts.